Kyren223/server/nixosModules/eko-privacy.md

 To exercise any right, email **eko-app@protonmail.com** with your User ID.
 We’ll make reasonable efforts to respond to verifiable data‑subject requests within 30 days.

+Identity verification will be required before processing any requests to access, correct, or erase personal data.

 ## 6. Changes to This Policy